bacalhau-project/bacalhau/README.md

 - Core functionality:
   - Need to encoding of data correctly so that it can be broken up
 - Functionality extension:
-  - Two level orchestration - a job that then fires off additional jobs.
+  - Two-level orchestration - a job that then fires off additional jobs.
     - Corollary - how does an orchestration job identify miners who have subsets of the data
-    - Corollary - sub jobs will have to have their own job sucess criteria (e.g. potentially different timeouts, costs, etc), and push results back to the originally executor.
+    - Corollary - sub jobs will have to have their own job success criteria (e.g. potentially different timeouts, costs, etc), and push results back to the originally executor.
     - Corollary - sub jobs will be paid subsets of the original cost to run, but only if their sub-work has been accepted.
-This means we will have to think about how to allow "acceptance" of the top level job to trickle down to acceptance of subjobs and a way to divvy up the original payment to the amount of work each sub-miner did
+This means we will have to think about how to allow "acceptance" of the top-level job to trickle down to acceptance of sub jobs and a way to divvy up the original payment to the amount of work each sub-miner did
       - To what extent are we dependent on a meta-deal-making apparatus to allow apparent pieces to go into multiple sectors
     - Corollary - Where do we store results (both intermediate results and end results) - push back onto the chain to start, but is that a good solution?
       - When we get to cross-miner (which will be required to deal with datasets larger than a single sector), we will have to understand how to share intermediate proofs.
       - Need to define a format for intermediate data plus the requisite state for continuing the computation.
-    - Do we need to develop a structure for intermediate entities to be doing the sharding of the work (person A receives the job, uses an indexer to find the shards and does the work to split up and hand off) - they should extract some value for doing this (even though they didn't do any of the 'actual' work)
+    - Do we need to develop a structure for intermediate entities to be doing the sharding of the work (person A receives the job, uses an indexer to find the shards and does the work to split up and hand-off) - they should extract some value for doing this (even though they didn't do any of the 'actual' work)
       - If they don't see anyone bidding on the work, theoretically they could do the work themselves and charge for that.
     - Eventual flow for multi-miner orchestration:
       - Job layout: